 Whether you are a beginner or an expert in the kitchen, there are a number of items that every kitchen should have.
-It doesn’t matter whether you will be cooking for scratch or using store-bought items to create your meals, these items will come in handy on a nearly daily basis.
+It doesn’t matter whether you will be cooking from scratch or using store-bought items to create your meals, these items will make cooking easier.

 Good Knives.
-I can’t stress this enough.
+I cannot stress this enough.
 For years I believed we had a good knife, and then we bought a truly good knife and my world changed for the better.
 It is absolutely worth the extra money to buy a good set of knives right from the start.
-This Mercer Knife Set is fantastic.
+This Mercer knife set is fantastic and makes cutting anything a breeze.
 Getting a set of knife guards is also a good idea.

 Mixing Bowls.
-Whether you are cooking from scratch or from a store-bought box mix, mixing bowls are great to have.
+Whether you are cooking from scratch or using a store-bought box mix, mixing bowls are great to have.
 These can also be used to hold food once it is cooked.

 Can Opener.
 This one sounds obvious, but it’s easy to overlook such a small item.
-Go with a manual can opener, that way you can open cans even if the power is out.
+Go with a manual can opener, that way you can open cans even in an emergency, like a power outage.
+In fact, I would recommend buying a second one and putting it in your emergency kit.
 If you want to get an electric can opener as well, then that’s your choice.

 Cutting Board.
 Another obvious item.
 However, it can be forgotten when you first start out.
 Get a nice sturdy cutting board and it should last a long time.